9 common pregnancy ‘side effects’

-Your breasts are getting ready to produce milk for your baby.
+Your boobs are getting ready to produce milk for your baby.
 Right from the start your breasts start getting bigger and can feel tight and tender.
 The stretching skin can also be itchy.

 The veins in your breasts get bigger, so if you’ve got pale skin they can show through.
 This goes away after you stop breastfeeding – though when the whole experience is over your breasts will be a different shape.
 You’ll need a good, supportive bra when you’re pregnant to keep your breasts comfortable and stop them sagging.

 Especially if it’s your first baby, your nipples get a bit bigger so the baby can latch on more easily.
 They can also be more tender.
 The areolae – the area around the nipples – also widen and the skin gets darker.
 They can also develop little bumps – these are glands which produce a grease to help keep the skin of your nipples supple.